DanielGarc/forgeio/README.md

 3. **Configure the gateway**

    A sample `config.toml` is included at the repository root.
 It defines a dummy OPC UA device and a few example tags.
-Adjust the settings or replace the file with your own configuration before starting the server.
+The device section now includes parameters such as `application_name`, `session_name`, and message limits used when the OPC UA client is created.
+Adjust these settings or replace the file with your own configuration before starting the server.

 4. **Build & run**